openmm/openmm/docs-source/usersguide/library.rst

 Energy Conservation
 ===================

-:numref:`Figure,energy drift` shows the total system energy versus time for three simulations of ubiquitin in OBC implicit solvent.
+:autonumref:`Figure,energy drift` shows the total system energy versus time for three simulations of ubiquitin in OBC implicit solvent.
 All three simulations used the CUDA platform, a Verlet integrator, a time step of 0.5 fs, no constraints, and no cutoff on the nonbonded interactions.
 They differ only in the level of numeric